discoli-workshop/2023/index.markdown

 - Camera-ready submission: April 21, 2022 (strict)
 - **Workshop date**: July 11, 2022 (TBC)

+All times are intended in Anywhere on Earth (AoE) timezone.

 ### Submission, review, participation, and publication details

 - **Originality**.
 Submitted papers must be original, unpublished, and not concurrently submitted for publication elsewhere.